Is the GB Pockit Stroller the Perfect Travel Stoller? My Honest Thoughts.

 People seem to love the Babyzen Yoyo stroller (read my full Babyzen Yoyo2 review), which is compatible with a wider range of car seats (with the right adapters).
 It unfolds with one hand, but you’ll need two in order to fold it up.
 It is mostly constructed with aluminum, weighs 13.6 lbs, and folds up to 20.5 x 17.3 x 7.1 Inches.

 The color canopies come in a wider range of colors, and you can also switch it out for the bassinet kit for smaller babies.
-It’s a day-to-day stroller that also happens to be a great travel stroller.
-That said, I think the Ergobaby Metro+ is actually better.
+It’s a day-to-day stroller that also happens to be a great travel stroller, and I see it the most often when we travel.
+That said, I ended up selling mine.
+I don’t like the curved handle and think the canopy is awful with the tapered top.
 Read my comparison between the Babyzen and Metro+ and the Babyzen and Joolz Aer.

 Joolz Aer